The festivities are over for another year and it’s time to start thinking about taking down the decorations.

 Household waste centres across the Western Isles will be accepting Christmas trees for recycling in January.

-Real Christmas trees should be taken to the nearest household waste recycling centre.
+Real Christmas trees should be taken to a household waste recycling centre.

 What do to with an artificial tree